 - Providing community-based ECD services in rural areas of selected provinces and districts through the delivery of ECD basic service packages

-In Mozambique, the local education group is led by the ministry of education (MINED) and includes development partners and civil society.
-The current coordinating agencies are the ministry of education and Finland.
+In Mozambique, the local education group is led by the Ministry of education (MINED) and includes development partners and civil society.
+The current coordinating agencies are the ministry of education and Ireland.

-The GPE grant has contributed to significant progress in education sector including:
+FASE has contributed to significant progress in the education sector including:

 - The net enrollment rate of 6-year old children in Grade 1 increased from 70% in 2011 to 86.40% in 2016,

 - There are 29,094 additional teachers in primary schools,

 - 90.70% of students of Grade 1 and 2 benefitted from Portuguese and Mathematics textbooks,

 - 12,596 teachers for Grade 1 and 2 have received in-service training.

 - 939 primary school directors have received management training,